 During whitewater training students acquire the knowledge and skills necessary to paddle Class II, III, and possibly IV rapids.
 For two weeks the group follows the water around Costa Rica, paddling several rivers and setting out on day trips and multi-day expeditions.
 Depending on water levels, students paddle in inflatable kayaks or learn to guide a raft.
-During this section, students will complete their Whitewater Rescue Technician course.
-The Whitewater Rescue Technician (WRT) course is designed specifically for professional guides, private boaters, fish and game personnel and others who work or play on or around flowing water.
-Students benefit from intensive, hands-on course experience and learn to use techniques and simple equipment to assess and perform river rescues.
-The emphasis is on speedy, low-tech, and improvised rescue techniques that are effective and require minimal equipment.
+During this section, students will complete their Whitewater Rescue Technician course certified by the International Water Sports Federation.

 The group spends a week on the Pacific Coast of Costa Rica, living on the beach and learning to surf.
 Surf training begins on the sand, learning about waves, surfboards, and how to stand on the board.
 From there students move out to smaller breaking waves to develop their balance and timing.
 As their skills progress, they eventually paddle out for some of the larger surf.
 Students with previous surfing experience may progress faster.
 In addition to surfing, the group volunteers at nature preserves or wildlife rescue centers along the coast.

-Students will have another chance to step outside their comfort zone and explore a new environment as they earn a NAUI Scuba Diver Certification in the crystal-clear waters off Solarte Island in the Bocas del Toro region in Panama.
+Students will have another chance to step outside their comfort zone and explore a new environment as they earn a PADI Open Water Diver Certification in the crystal-clear waters off Solarte Island in the Bocas del Toro region in Panama.
 This is a unique opportunity to learn about tropical ecology and coral reefs while participating in several dives to complete this certification.